Benin Bronzes: The Netherlands

 Nigeria received 119 bronzes from the Netherlands after a series of meetings between both governments.
 This return of the Benin Bronzes is part of the plan by the government of the Netherlands for cultural restitution and historical justice.
 In February 2025, Nigeria and the Netherlands concluded an agreement for the return of 119 bronzes housed in Leiden's collections, marking the largest single restitution to date.
 The handover ceremony in Edo State featured Oba Ewuare II, who celebrated the return as a “divine intervention” in restoring cultural sovereignty.
-The handover ceremony took place on the 21st of June 2025, with the Minister for Arts, Culture, and the Creative Economy; the Director General of the National Commission of Museums and Monuments; Benin Chiefs; and other cultural and heritage professionals in Nigeria.
+The handover ceremony took place on the 21st of June 2025, with the Minister for Arts, Culture, and the Creative Economy; the Director General of the National Commission for Museums and Monuments; Benin Chiefs; and other cultural and heritage professionals in Nigeria.

 The repatriated Benin Bronzes will be taken to Benin City to be received by the Oba of Benin and then kept in a gallery that will be made available following a partnership between the museum commission and Coronation Group.

 On 19 June 2025, the Dutch government returned a group of 113 bronzes from its national collection and another six from the collection of the city of Rotterdam, "the single largest return of Benin antiquities directly linked to the 1897 British punitive expedition" to date.